Akshay-Hegde/offline-webapps/README.md

 1. It seems that the events are not triggered in the worker on Chrome (tested on Mac on versions 47 and Chrome Canary v49).
 Events works fine on Safari and Firefox.
 2. `.ononline` and `.onoffline` properties can't be used on `window`, from [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/ononline): "**Note:** using `window.ononline` or `window.onoffline` will not work for compatibility reasons."
+3. In Firefox, prior to version 41 `navigator.onLine` property returned `false` only if you are in an offline mode, and from version 41 on OS X and Windows, the value should follow the actual network connectivity.
+4. As noted in specs, this attribute is inherently unreliable.
+A computer can be connected to a network without having Internet access.
+Most of the browsers just checks if the device is connected to any network, not if it is able to access the internet.
+5. Offline event is not triggered when you use Chrome Dev tools' Network throttling to simulate an offline mode.

 ### Demo